-Most of the instructor/instructed interactions we observed were carried out though verbal explanations as opposed to physical demonstrations.
-This may have been because these interactions largely took place during the course of gameplay and most of the people who took on the role of instructor in those contexts were physically active playing, themselves.
-In one such instance, the son was not actively playing and was able to instruct by pointing to salient pieces of information on the screen so that instructed gamers would know where to look.
+Most of the instructor/instructed interactions we observed were carried out through verbal explanations as opposed to physical demonstrations.
+This may have been the case because these interactions largely took place during the course of gameplay and most of the people who took on the role of instructor in those contexts were actively playing, themselves.
+In one such occasion, a youth gamer was not actively playing and was able to instruct by pointing to salient pieces of information on the screen so that the instructed gamers-his parents-would know where to look.

-Discouraged Gamer/Encourager & Strategizer
+Discouraged Gamer/Encourager and Strategizer

 Some gamers routinely demonstrated or articulated that they were discouraged with their game performance.
 Most frequently, these gamers were youth or mature adults.
-Sometimes they appeared dismayed; sometimes they were explicitly self-deprecating; at other times, they made utterances expressing frustration.
-In response to these discouraged gamers, another gamer, and typically an adult or mature adult gamer, frequently took on the role of an encourager and strategizer.
+Sometimes, these gamers appeared dismayed; sometimes, they were explicitly self-deprecating; at other times, they made utterances expressing frustration.
+In response to these discouraged gamers, another gamer, typically an adult or mature adult gamer, took on the role of an encourager and strategizer.
 Often, these interactions occurred during the pauses in gameplay when the scores for the previous round were displayed.